teeparham/gemdiff/README.md

 `gemdiff` is a command-line tool to find source code for ruby gems.
-You can compare source code differences between the current version of a gem in your bundle and the latest version of the gem.
+You can compare source code differences between the current version of a gem in your bundle and the version of the gem that would be installed with `bundle update <gem>` (or any two versions of a gem).
 `gemdiff` connects gem version management (rubygems + bundler) with source code (GitHub).

 ### Why?